-The editors of Xavier magazine receive copies of publications from other Catholic universities around the country.
-As a service to our readers, we compiled a list of articles on Catholicism published in those magazines that we thought might be of interest. —Editor
+The editors of Xavier magazine receive copies of publications from other universities around the country.
+As a service to our readers, we compiled a list of articles on Catholicism, Christianity and religion published in those magazines that we thought might be of interest. —Editor

 - Are you a mystic?
 Possibly.
 Lawrence Cunningham, a theology professor at the University of Notre Dame, delves into the misunderstanding of the word and explains its meaning from the Christian perspective in an article in the summer 2006 issue of Notre Dame magazine.

 - Who is the greatest Catholic poet of our time?
 An article in the spring 2006 issue of Portland magazine offers an answer that may surprise you: Bruce Springsteen.

 - How do Catholic universities balance academic freedom and Catholic values?
 The University of Notre Dame recently struggled with that issue.
 An article in the spring 2006 issue of Notre Dame Magazine addresses the challenge.